ZlDE0N/bookairfreight-take-home-project/README.md

 Compatibility with Multiple Plugins: Vite offers compatibility with a wide range of plugins that facilitate extending its functionalities.

+# Using Vitest for Testing
+I chose to use Vitest for testing in my project because it integrates seamlessly with Vite, which is my project build tool of choice.
+Vitest provides straightforward setup and smooth integration with Vite, allowing me to run tests efficiently and swiftly.
+Moreover, it aligns well with modern web application development practices, offering effective tools to ensure code quality in my React project.

 # Project for Bookairfreight
 This application has been developed as part of a technical test for Bookairfreight.
 The project has been carried out with the utmost effort and attention to detail, fulfilling every specification and functional requirement to ensure its correct implementation.